- What other names is Avocado known by?

 - Dosing considerations for Avocado.

-vitamin D. The fruit, leaves, and seeds are used to make medicine.
+Avocado is a tree.
+The fruit, a popular food, is a good source of potassium and vitamin D. The fruit, leaves, and seeds are used to make medicine.

 Avocado fruit is used to lower cholesterol levels, to increase sexual desire, and to stimulate menstrual flow.
 Some of the oils in avocado (chemists call these oils the “unsaponifiable fractions”) are used to treat osteoarthritis.
 The seeds, leaves, and bark are used for dysentery and diarrhea.